AdobeDocs/commerce-testing/src/pages/functional-testing-framework/two-factor-authentication.md

 ## GetOTP

-A one-time password (OTP) is required when an admin user logs into the Magento admin.
+A one-time password (OTP) is required when an admin user logs into the Admin.
 Use the action `getOTP` [Reference](./test/actions.md#getotp) to generate the code and use it for the `Authenticator code` text field in 2FA - Google Auth page.

 Note: